 1. Choose a topic;

-2. Click on the corresponding graph;
+2. Click the corresponding image;

-3. Click on "Add Plot";
+3. Click "add";

 4. Use the mouse for interactivity and/or edit the code.

-1 Mathematics
+1 Graphs

 Equation: